finom/use-change/docs/ALTERNATIVE_README.md

 export default store;
 ```

-use-change introduces a hook called `useValue` that allows to listen to data using property accessor.
-To access the app state data in your component you'd call wuth 2 arguments: the object, and its key that's going to be listened.
+**use-change** introduces a hook called `useValue` that allows to listen to data using property accessor.
+To access the app state data in your component you'd call `useValue` with 2 arguments: the object, and its key that's going to be listened.

 ```ts
 import { useValue } from 'use-change';